 (1) Any manager, secretary, officer, employee or agent of RWWA, or any employee of the agent, who receives or permits to be received any bets in respect of any race or sporting event after the time, as notified by the race club or other body conducting the race or sporting event, for the starting of that race or sporting event, commits an offence.

-Penalty: $2 500.
+Penalty for this subsection: a fine of $2 500.

 (2) Subsection (1) does not apply to a bet received after the start of a sporting event but before the end of that event if —